Computer Information Systems (107)

 107-103.
 IT Business Strategies.
 (3 Credits)

-Explore IT and its relationship with the organization, vendors and the enterprise at the operational, strategic and departmental levels.
-Delve into international relations and considerations, functional areas within the organization, knowledge management, strategic planning, outsourcing and their business impact.
-Learn key success strategies, including time and project management, organizational skills, collaboration and critical business skills.
+Explore information technology and its relationship within the organization, vendors and the enterprise at the operational, strategic and departmental levels.
+Understanding IT business strategies is key to understanding IT.
+This course analyzes ethics in IT, BYOD, outsourcing, IT governance, IT service management, knowledge management, strategic planning and their business impact.
+Learn key success strategies, including time and project management, organizational skills, collaboration and critical business skills related to information technology.

 107-117.
 IT Co-Op.
 (2 Credits)